MileHacker Logo

 Tallinn Day Trip

-Regular ferry connections to Tallinn, Estonia, making it an easy day trip for exploring another capital.
+Regular ferry connections to Tallinn, Estonia, making it an easy a one-day trip for exploring another capital.

 General Sightseeing Tips

 Wear comfortable shoes, as many attractions are walkable.
 Public transport is efficient and covers most locations.
-Purchase pre-purchase tickets for popular attractions ahead, especially during peak season.
+Purchase pre-purchase book tickets for famous sights in advance ahead, especially during peak season.